 }

 A value set is bound to the ValueCodeableConcept element.
-For example In the USLab Observation Profile this element is bound to USlab Coded Results which is composed of several SNOMED CT heirarchies.
+For example In the USLab Observation Profile this element is bound to USlab Coded Results which is composed of several SNOMED CT hierarchies.
 The source system may also provide there own ("local") coded result values as well.
 Hence coded results are often coded in multiple value sets based on different code systems and these may be mapped using the ConceptMap resource and/or given as translations directly in the element as shown in the example above.

-The boolean data type is rarely used for Observation.value[x] because most observations result values are never truly boolean due to exceptional values such as "unknown".
-If needed, use valueCodeableConcept for boolean concept instead and select codes from HL7 Version 2 Table 0136 HL7 Version 2 Table 0136.
+The Boolean data type is rarely used for Observation.value[x] because most observations result values are never truly Boolean due to exceptional values such as "unknown".
+If needed, use valueCodeableConcept for Boolean concept instead and select codes from HL7 Version 2 Table 0136 HL7 Version 2 Table 0136.
 These "yes/no" concepts can be mapped to the display name "true/false" or other mutually exclusive terms that may be needed.

-The special values "E" (error), "L" (below detection limit) and "U" (above detection limit) can be used are in the SampledData datatype.
+The special values "E" (error), "L" (below detection limit) and "U" (above detection limit) can be used are in the SampledData data type.
 However when using valueQuantity in an observation for above and below detection limit values, valueQuantity should be used by stating the limit along with the comparator.
 In addition, when there is an error the dataAbsentReason element should be used with the appropriate value ( 'error' or "NaN").
 For example if the value was below the lower limit of detection of <2.0 mmol/L the Observation.valueQuantity would be:

 "valueQuantity": {